-- In addition, If your engine has a distributor, check and replace distributor cap, rotor, ignition wires and spark plugs.
-You should also have the coil packs checked.
-Also, There may be a fault in the computerized engine control system.
-Check engine control systems with a scan tool.
-Furthermore, Test circuits and repair or replace components as required.
+- So, if your engine has a distributor; check and replace distributor cap, rotor, ignition wires and spark plugs.
+And, you should also have the coil packs checked.
+Furthermore, there may be a fault in the computerized engine control system.
+In addition, check engine control systems with a scan tool.
+Finally, test circuits and repair or replace components as required.

-- This is a easy and cheap fix.
-Replace the fuel filter.
+- Consequently, this is a easy and cheap fix.
+Replace, the fuel filter.

 Torque converter (automatic transmission only) may not be locking at the right time, or it may be slipping.

-- Check lock up circuit or replace torque converter.
+- Check the lock up circuit or replace torque converter.

 - Check for vacuum leaks.
-This must include intake manifold.
-Check and replace vacuum lines as required.
+Above all, this must include the intake manifold.
+Also, check and replace vacuum lines as required.

 You may have loose or worn drive axles.